Mitogenie/Mito-Hacker/README.md

 - Input: Standard RGB Tiff images
     - Multi-cell fluorescence images
         - Number of stains: 2
-            - Nuclei should be stained with DAPI
+            - Nuclei should be stained with DAPI (any blue fluorescent dye)
 - Output: Single-cell fluorescence images (Standard RGB Tiff)
     - Output images can used as input for Mito Miner to extract their mitochondrial network, or they can be independently used to train the desired ML or NN models where appropriate.